catspeed-cc/sd-webui-reforge-docker/README.md

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.

 # Forge2/reForge2
-# New updates will be done on newmain_newforge and newforge_dendev.
-# main/dev/dev2/experimental/gradio4-main will have only bug fixes and not new features.

 You can read more on https://github.com/Panchovix/stable-diffusion-webui-reForge/discussions/377#discussioncomment-14010687.
 You can tell me here if you want to keep these branches here or do something like "reForge2".